s-chundi/s-chundi.github.io/_posts/2025-09-17-Transformer-From-Scratch.md

 ```

 I set window size to 2000 (1/4 of the original context window).
-Some preliminary timing tests (shown below) show the custom block is roughly two times faster.
+Some preliminary timing tests (see below) show the custom block is roughly two times faster.
 The Pytorch implementation of is probably much more efficient and doesn't compute masked values, hence the nonlinear tradeoff.

 <img src="/images/from-scratch/fullattn.png">
 <img src="/images/from-scratch/slidingattn.png">